bookofproofs/bookofproofs.github.io/_sources/history/20th-century/graham-tommy.md

 ### Mathematical Profile (Excerpt):
 * His parents were Thomas Graham and Elizabeth Macdonald.
 * Thomas Graham Senior was station master at Stepps near Glasgow.
-* Tommy had a younger brother, John Macdonald Graham (1908-1982), who became Professor of Systematic Theology at the University of Aberdeen and twice served as Lord Provost of the City of Aberdeen (1952-55 and 1961-64).
 * Thomas and Elizabeth Graham's three sons all attended Glasgow University.
 * Tommy Graham was ranked first in his year and was awarded the Logan Medal and Prize.
 * Tommy Graham wanted to go to the University of Cambridge to undertake research in mathematics for his doctorate but obtaining the necessary funding was not simple.